-For all resources, the secondary reserve offer price is \$0 per MWh.
-For online resources, the energy market opportunity cost is calculated by PJM based on market prices.
+For all resources, the secondary reserve offer price is \$0 per MWh.93 For online resources, the energy market opportunity cost is calculated by PJM based on market prices.

-Figure 10-30 provides the prices for secondary reserves for the first nine months of 2024.
-In the first nine months of 2024, the secondary reserve market clearing price in the real-time and day-ahead markets was always \$0 per MWh.
+Figure 10-30 provides the prices for secondary reserves for 2024.
+In 2024, the secondary reserve market clearing price in the real-time and day-ahead markets was always \$0 per MWh.